gintautassulskus/helm-depdendency-mgmnt/proposal.md

 1) No built-in vendor distinction.
 Take for example identically named apache `kafka` and bitnami `kafka` charts.
 Both have the same `name` and their `version`'s can overlap.
 They are uniquely distinguished only by their `repository` .
 Consequentially, there is no way to store both charts in the same, e.g. private, repository.
 The alternative is to rename the charts as `kafka-bitnami` and `kafka-apache`, but this non-standardised and non-enforced vendoring may potentially cause even more confusion in the community;

 2) Repositories may move or experience downtime.
-Since chart idnetification dependends on the `repository` property, chart dependency resolution is susceptible to changes of the repsotory address and communication protocol (the hardcoded http/https) - the changes to the repository will have to be reflected in the chart and its nested dependencies;
+Chart dependency resolution is susceptible to changes of the repsotory address and communication protocol (the hardcoded http/https) - the changes to the repository will have to be reflected in the chart and its nested dependencies;

-3) Repository outages cannot be worked around with mirror servers due to hardcoded `repository` address in the requriements.yaml;

-4) Explicit file system path usage should be discouraged - it enforces rigid project structures that are difficult to maintain and does not promote reusability, especially across multi-project setups.
+3) Explicit path usage should be discouraged - it enforces rigid project structures that are difficult to maintain and does not promote reusability, especially across multi-project setups.

-5) Repositories must be declared twice: in requirements.yaml and added as a helm repository;
+4) Repositories at the moment must be declared twice: in requirements.yaml and added as a helm repository;

 The multi-level nested chart scenarios typically depend on a greater number of charts and therefore are more likely to face the aforementioned issues.